nokotamustang/Python3DEngines/README.md

 ### mgl/simple_scene - Combining simple features

-Complete example from 'Coder Space' tutorial.
+The basic example use ModernGL following this tutorial from 'Coder Space': <https://www.youtube.com/watch?app=desktop&v=eJDIsFJN4OQ>.
+I've expanded on this adding more features, see below for the examples.

 ![Screenshots](./screenshots/mgl_scene.PNG)